dreamcatcher-tech/network/Inbox/2025-01-21 1020 code workbench strategies.md

 we should be able to set some rules for just a particular file.
 So you're just making short-lived rules that are well-scoped to only the files that you're dealing with, so that you can describe a pattern that you'd like applied repeatedly.

 If we try to craft code that is extremely simple, that acts like a little seed that can be built upon, it is easier to add a feature to a structure that is already present.
 Asking for the structure itself is inviting trouble.

+use knip.dev to periodically analyze what code can be removed from the codebase.
+`npx knip --production --fix --allow-remove-files`